 Please remember that the Secretary is not able to make final payment to the club until all players

 have arrived and paid.

-Under no circumstances should 'Order of Plays' be altered unless agreed with the Secretary prior to the day.
+Under no circumstances should 'Order of Plays' be altered unless agreed with the Secretary prior to

 'GIMMEES' ARE NOT PERMITTED IN STABLEFORD EVENTS

 YOU MUST ALWAYS 'PUTT OUT'